-In accordance with 302.720, RSMo, the Director of Revenue may waive the CDL written and driving skills test or driving skills test only for qualified current or former members of the U.S. armed forces.
-Certain conditions apply.
-Applicants eligible only for waiver of the driving skills test must complete all applicable written tests.
-For more detailed information, including a copy of the even exchange or skills test waiver application, you may visit dor.mo.gov/military.
+In accordance with 302.720, RSMo, the Director of Revenue may waive the CDL driving skills test for qualified active-duty/retired members of the U.S. armed forces.
+Certain conditions apply, and the applicant must complete all applicable written tests.
+For more detailed information, including a copy of the skills test waiver application, you may visit www.dor.mo.gov/mvd/drivers.